The healing properties of lavender

 Lavender is a natural disinfectant and deodorant.
 During the time of the Great Plague Londoners in the 17th century would tie bundles of lavender to their necks to protect themselves from illness.

 The scent of lavender is known for imparting a sense of calm and peace.
-Using lavender oil in a diffuser can amplify your relaxation and enjoyment during a Biomat session.
+Using lavender oil in a diffuser can amplify your relaxation and enjoyment during a Professional Biomat session.